José Benito Villafañe

-José Benito Villafane (9 July 1790 - May 1831) was an Argentine soldier who participated in the war of independence and was governor of La Rioja Province, Argentina, under the protection of the caudillo Facundo Quiroga.
+José Benito Villafañe (9 July 1790 - May 1831) was an Argentine soldier who participated in the war of independence and was governor of La Rioja Province, Argentina, under the protection of the caudillo Facundo Quiroga.

 Early years

 José Benito Villafañe was born in La Rioja, then in the Viceroyalty of the Río de la Plata on 9 July 1790.

 He was son of Nicholas Villafañe and Maria de la Concepcion del Moral, and the head of his branch of the powerful Villafañe family.

 He joined the provincial militia in the campaign for independence.

 In 1817 he participated in the campaign, under Colonel Francisco Zelada and the Riojan Nicholas Davila Nicolás Dávila that crossed into Chile and freed the Copiapó region.

 He fought in the Battle of Huasco.

 Leader in La Rioja

 Villafañe supported the revolt that brought to power Francisco Ortiz de Ocampo in 1820, and gained autonomy for La Rioja.

 Ocampo promoted him to the rank of colonel.

 Ocampo's government was simply appalling.

 When the revolution broke out in September against the governor he fled and Villafañe took over the government.

 He called legislative elections, which elected Nicolás Dávila as governor.
 Among various disagreements, he managed to rule over two years.

 In 1823 a crisis erupted between Dávila and Facundo Quiroga, the military commander of the province.

 Villafañe sided with Quiroga, on whose orders he fought in the Battle of El Puesto.

 Shortly after, he arranged the election that chose Quiroga as governor.

 For most of the year 1825 he was deputy governor of the province, and supported Quiroga's campaign against General Gregorio Aráoz de Lamadrid.